CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 [RStudio](../../computing/webinterface/rstudio.md), as well as an [accelerated visualization app](../../computing/webinterface/accelerated-visualization.md) for GPU-accelerated visualization and rendering.
-For demanding computation, like running full-scale simulations or training neural networks, you will want to use the command-line interface, as it allows you to schedule your jobs and allocate more resources.
+For demanding computation, like running full-scale simulations or training neural networks, you should use the command-line interface, since it allows you to access more resources and schedule your jobs.

 ### Command-line interface